Images shot with the vintage Minolta MC W.Rokkor-HG 35mm f2.8

 It’s not too far out of town, is cheap to get into, and if you take in the neighbouring park too, has enough opportunities for exploring to make a good day out.

-You can even get in some street photography like I did.
+You can even get in some street photography like I did, and maybe produce a photo essay of your own with it.

 There’s plenty to learn about Longhua temple before you go, though.